Iristyle/AnalysisRules/README.md

 # AnalysisRules

-This project uses NuGet to distribute custom analysis and style rules, so that consistency across projects can be mandated (and so that the rules may be easily updated over time).
+Mhis project uses NuGet to distribute custom analysis and style rules, so that consistency across projects can be mandated (and so that the rules may be easily updated over time).
 The major players are: